oracle/odpi/doc/src/private_structs/dpiEnv.rst

 changed after that.
 The functions for managing the environment are found in dpiEnv.c.

-.. member:: dpiContext \*dpiEnv.context
+.. member:: const dpiContext \*dpiEnv.context

     Specifies a pointer to the :ref:`dpiContext<dpiContext>` structure which was used for the creation of the environment.

-.. member:: OCIEnv \*dpiEnv.handle
+.. member:: void \*dpiEnv.handle

     Specifies the OCI environment handle.

-.. member:: OCIThreadMutex \*dpiEnv.mutex
+.. member:: dpiMutexType dpiEnv.mutex

-    Specifies the OCI thread mutex handle used for controlling access to the reference count for each handle exposed publicly when the OCI environment is using OCI_THREADED mode.
-If the environment is not using OCI_THREADED mode the mutex handle will be NULL.
+    Specifies the mutex used for controlling access to the reference count for each handle exposed publicly when the OCI environment is using OCI_THREADED mode.

-.. member:: OCIThreadKey \*dpiEnv.threadKey

-    Specifies the OCI thread key handle used for storing error structures in a thread safe manner when the OCI environment is using OCI_THREADED mode.
-If the environment is not using OCI_THREADED mode the thread key handle will be null.

-.. member:: OCIError \*dpiEnv.errorHandle

-    Specifies the OCI error handle used for all errors when the environment is not in OCI_THREADED mode.
-When the environment is in OCI_THREADED mode, the error handle is only used for looking up the thread specific error handle.

 .. member:: char dpiEnv.encoding[]